Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Sig Sauer discloses that their scopes are “assembled in the USA.”
 However, most materials in optics aren’t made in America.

-The Tango line is made in the Philippines and Japan but assembled in the USA.
+The Tango is made in the Philippines and Japan, Whiskey in Philippines and China, and Sierra in the Philippines only.

 Sig Sauer: A Brief History